 If you are interested in leisure activities such as Costa Rican cooking classes, yoga, sports activities, or volunteering, local staff can assist you in finding opportunities.
 We encourage you to plan and carry out some of your own activities, as this is the best way to become familiar with Costa Rican culture.
 We always schedule at least one long weekend off, allowing you to explore Costa Rica on your own or with fellow students and local friends.
-If you go on overnight trips, you must notify the manager.
+If you go on overnight trips, you must notify Andrés.

-7.4.
-Transportation and traffic
+6.4 Transportation and traffic

 Transportation in Costa Rica is generally not as efficient as in Scandinavia.
 However, public transportation works well if you are traveling to popular tourist destinations and major areas, although it may require a bit of patience.
 You can also take taxis or use Uber, which are more efficient but slightly more expensive.
-Bus tickets for local public buses cost around 1-2 EUR, while taxis cost approximately 2500 CRC from the city center to campus.
-If you use Uber or other private transportation, we recommend that you send your live location to your host family or a close friend.
+Bus tickets for local public buses cost around 1-2 EUR, while taxis or Uber cost approximately 2 EUR per kilometer.
+If you use Uber or other private transportation, we recommend that you send your live location to a friend.
 Some bus stops do not have signs, so it is helpful to ask locals where the bus stops are located.
 There is no efficient app or website that covers all buses in the country, though some services offer a trustworthy schedule online.